 The first collective mindset is, “Life is already fulfilling.”

 There is a common mindset shared between San Francisco’s singles.
 That is, “I don’t need a relationship; I want a relationship.”
 People already feel a great amount of contentment and satisfaction in their lives.
 They aren’t looking to fill a void, they’re looking for someone to complement their already fulfilling lives.
 As one person describes it, “I’m happy being single.
 And I much rather be happy and single, than be in a mediocre relationship.”
-Many other singles share that sediment, which is apparent in SF’s mostly single population, a whopping 58%.
+Many other singles share that sediment, which is apparent in San Francisco’s mostly single population, a whopping 58%.

 The second collective mindset is, “There are too many choices.”